onedata/op-worker/docs/oneprovider/REST_API/authentication.rst

 		.. warning::

-			onedata REST API doesn't work with every version of **curl** tool.
+			Onedata REST API doesn't work with every version of **curl** tool.
 It has to be linked to *OpenSSL* library.
 To check it use *curl --version* command.